 On May 30, 1937, Chicago police attacked a Memorial Day gathering of unarmed, striking steelworkers and their families.
 The police shot and killed ten of the strikers.
-Read an essay below by renowned author Howard Fast and watch video clips.
+Read an essay below by renowned author Howard Fast and see the documentary Memorial Day Massacre: Workers Die, Film Buried on PBS.

 By Howard Fast